-AirPower was originally announced at the iPhone X event in September 2017 by Apple and, like the HomePod, it has taken an uncharacteristically long period of time to surface.
-Apple doesn't talk about stuff unless it will definitely happen yet
+AirPower was originally announced at the iPhone X event in September 2017 by Apple and it has taken an uncharacteristically long period of time to surface.
+Apple usually doesn't talk about stuff unless it will definitely happen.

 Indeed, the only mention of AirPower on Apple's own site is on the AirPods page where there is mention of a forthcoming wireless charging case for the AirPods.
 All other references have been removed from Apple.com.